kevinolega/minimalchanges/_posts/2010-10-22-unstoppable.md

 <em>Certainty of death, *small* chance of success… What are we waiting for? -Gimli</em>

 If you like this post leave a comment of what you’ll be facing.
-Or write a <strong>blog</strong> about it.
+Or write a **blog** about it.
 Share your story in the comments below.

-<strong>You can also sign up <a href="http://feedburner.google.com/fb/a/mailverify?uri=Minimalchangescom">for free updates via email</a>or <a href="http://feeds.feedburner.com/minimalchangescom">RSS</a>.</strong>
+**You can also sign up <a href="http://feedburner.google.com/fb/a/mailverify?uri=Minimalchangescom">for free updates via email</a>or <a href="http://feeds.feedburner.com/minimalchangescom">RSS</a>.**